 What are the most important things to get right when selling my home?

-We've sold hundreds of homes, so you are asking the right website!
+We've sold thousands of homes, so you are asking the right website!
 Selling a house is really very simple, it boils down to doing 3 things right:

 - Price the home fairly.